katjapretnar/katjapretnar.github.io/_posts/2025/2025-09-19-oldWordpressWebsite.md

 tags:
 ---

-This website is actually not my first one. :speak_no_evil:
+This website is actually not my first one :speak_no_evil: and I want to summarize some learnings.

+# Blogs

 Back in the day (probably around 15 years ago), when everybody had a blog of some sort, I did some small experimentation with google blogger site, but I didn't like it from the get going.